GSEA-MSigDB/GSEA2.jl/README.md

   Integer

-- `power` to raise the gene scores
+- `exponent` to raise the gene scores

   Number